OTUSOFE365025/project-group-40-crn-45894/ATAM Assessment Report.md

 # 4. Quality Attribute Scenarios

 ### Performance Scenario
-When a student enters a query during normal traffic periods; the system should in <2 seconds.
+When a student enters a query during normal traffic periods; the system should respond in <2 seconds.

 ### Availability Scenario
 If any inference node does fail, the system needs to reroute the traffic to maintain the 99.5 uptime requirement.